Keats/tera/docs/content/docs/_index.md

 tera.autoescape_on(vec![]);
 ```

-Tera does not perform contextual auto-escaping, eg by parsing the template to know whether to escape JS, CSS or HTML (see
+Tera does not perform contextual auto-escaping, e.g. by parsing the template to know whether to escape JS, CSS or HTML (see
 <https://rawgit.com/mikesamuel/sanitized-jquery-templates/trunk/safetemplate.html> for more details on that).

 ## Advanced usage